 North Carolina has a lot to offer nature lovers.
-In the east, there’s the windswept, sun bleached Atlantic coast, whereas the west’s heavily forested Appalachian Mountains provide view after amazing view.
-The state’s inhabitants have built cities, towns and villages to match the beauty that the land already provides.
-Check out our picks for the 10 most beautiful towns in North Carolina.
+In the east, there’s the windswept, sun-bleached Atlantic coast, whereas the west’s heavily forested Appalachian Mountains offer up view after amazing view.
+Yet the state is also home to some truly beautiful cities, towns and villages to match the allure of the landscape.
+Check out our picks for the most beautiful towns in North Carolina.

 Only the second town founded by European immigrants in the territory of what would become North Carolina, New Bern goes all the way back to 1710, when immigrants from Switzerland named it after their country’s capital.
 Now it’s one of the more historically focused cities in the state, with multiple historical districts full of buildings listed on the state historic register.
 It was once referred to as the Athens of the South because of its Masonic Temple and Athens theatre, both of which still exist today.
 If you come in the spring or summer, you’ll see some of the thousands of crape myrtle trees in beautiful bloom.
 Perhaps the city’s biggest claim to fame is that it is the birthplace of Pepsi Cola.

 All of North Carolina’s Outer Banks islands are a paradise for quiet beach lovers, as they are more difficult to get to and therefore less developed.
 Kitty Hawk is especially worth visiting, as it is where Wilbur and Orville Wright flew their airplane for the first time, hence North Carolina’s state motto, First in Flight.
 As soon as you get onto this string of barrier islands, you’ll be greeted with the smell of salt water coming off the warm Atlantic Ocean, the pale colors of the beach and perhaps even one of the state’s several light houses, all painted their own pattern of black and white.
 Kitty Hawk is a perfect place to relax to the rhythm of the waves.